Parallel inference for massive distributed spatial data using low-rank models: Spatial Low-Rank Models

-Low-rank models of the form \eqref{eq:lowrankmodel} are popular because they do not assume stationarity, and exact spatial predictions can be obtained in a number of flops that is linear in the number of measurements, hence offering excellent scalability for massive datasets.
+Low-rank models of the form \eqref{eq:lowrankmodel} are popular because they do not assume stationarity, and, for a fixed number of basis functions, the time complexity to obtain exact spatial predictions is linear in the number of measurements, hence offering excellent scalability for massive datasets.
 Many widely used classes of spatial models are of the form \eqref{eq:lowrankmodel}, such as the spatial random effects model \citep{Cressie2008}, discretized convolution models \citep[e.g.,][]{Higdon1998,Calder2007,Lemos2009}, and the predictive process \citep{Banerjee2008,Finley2009}.
 Basis functions that have been used in \eqref{eq:lowrankmodel} include empirical orthogonal functions \citep[e.g.][]{Mardia1998,Wikle1999}, Fourier basis functions \citep[e.g.,][]{Xu2005}, W-wavelets \citep[e.g.,][]{Shi2007,Cressie2010a,Kang2009a}, and bisquare functions \citep[e.g.,][]{Cressie2008,Katzfuss2010,Katzfuss2011}.

 Note that our methodology described in the following sections is applicable to any of these parameterizations of \eqref{eq:lowrankmodel}, and we do not advocate for a particular model over others.
 Hence, we work with the general class of spatial low-rank models in \eqref{eq:lowrankmodel}, and we only assume that there is some parameter vector, $\bftheta$, that determines $\bb(\cdot)$, $\bK_0$, and $v_\delta(\cdot)$.